-This special 'Astronavigation' version of the Astronomy and Islam planetarium show will be presented by the Curator of the Royal Obsevatory Greenwich, Dr. Louise Devoy, alongside a Royal Observatory astronomer.
-She will use the planetarium to travel though time and around the globe to explain historic methods of navigating by the stars on long sea voyages.
-Louise will also explain the instruments that were built for navigation and prayer, including the kamal and astrolabe.
+This special 'Astronavigation' version of the Astronomy and Islam planetarium show will be presented by a Royal Observatory astronomer.
+The astronomer will use the planetarium to travel though time and around the globe to explain historic methods of navigating by the stars on long sea voyages.
+They will also explain the instruments that were built for navigation and prayer, including the kamal and astrolabe.

 Our Astronavigation show is pitched at a higher level than the other Astronomy and Islam shows and is recommended for ages 11+.

 Saturday September 28th and Sunday September 29th | 10:00am - 10:45am